Planning and Environment Linkages

 Treating the State Action Plan as a Living Document

-Several state DOTs have modified or improved the State Action Plan SAP to better tailor it to the agency program development process.
-New Mexico, South Dakota, and Washington DOTs have revised their plans since FY05Q4.
+Several state DOTs have modified or improved the State Action Plan since the workshop was held to better tailor it to the agency planning and program development process.
 DOTs are employing various approaches to refine and implement the Action Plans.
-Many states (including Arkansas, Colorado, New Jersey, New Mexico, Pennsylvania, South Carolina and Utah) are contracting with consultants to re-evaluate the plan and develop implementation strategies and programs.
-In some states, FHWA Environmental Streamlining grants have been or will be used to address action items.
+Some states, such as Arkansas, Colorado, New Mexico and Pennsylvania, are contracting with consultants to re-evaluate the plan and develop implementation strategies and programs.
+In other states, FHWA Environmental Streamlining grants have been or will be used to address action items.

 Communication and Collaboration Are Critical